Sparse Mean Estimation in Adversarial Settings via Incremental Learning: Simulation

-\paragraph{Comparsion between Stage 1 and full algorithms.} We examine the $\ell_2$-error for Stage 1 and full algorithms across varying sparsity levels $k$ using three heavy-tailed distributions as benchmarks.
-Our theoretical results indicate a gap in the $\ell_2$-error between these two algorithms ($\cO(\sigma\sqrt{k\err})$ v.s. $\cO(\sigma\sqrt{\err})$) when $k$ is sufficiently large.
-To mitigate the impact of sample size, we set the sample size to be large enough, i.e., $n = 100k$.
-As depicted in \Cref{fig::three-loss-vs-k}, these two algorithms exhibit similar performance when $k$ is small.
-As $k$ increases, the $\ell_2$-error associated with Stage 1 grows sublinearly, whereas the full algorithm maintains a consistent error level.
-This empirical observation substantiates our theoretical conclusions.
+\paragraph{Comparison between Stage 1 and full algorithms.} We evaluate the $\ell_2$-error of the Stage 1 and full algorithms across varying sparsity levels $k$.
+Our theoretical results predict a gap in $\ell_2$-error between the two algorithms---$\cO(\sigma\sqrt{k\epsilon})$ versus $\cO(\sigma\sqrt{\epsilon})$---when $k$ is sufficiently large.
+To minimize the influence of sample size, we set $n = 100k$, ensuring a sufficiently large number of samples.
+As shown in \Cref{fig::three-loss-vs-k}, the two algorithms perform comparably when $k$ is small.
+However, as $k$ increases, the $\ell_2$-error of Stage 1 grows sublinearly, while the full algorithm maintains a stable error level.
+These empirical findings are fully consistent with our theoretical predictions.

-\paragraph{Infinite variance regime.} In this simulation, we evaluate the performance of our algorithm in the infinite variance regime where we fix sparsity level $k=4$ and sample size $n=600$.
-To this goal, we select three representative heavy-tailed probability distributions: Fisk, Pareto, and Student's $t$ distributions.
-Specifically, when the parameters $c, b, \nu$ fall within the range $(1, 2]$, all of these distributions exhibit infinite variance.
-As demonstrated in \Cref{fig::three-loss-vs-param}, both our Stage 1 and full algorithms achieve desirable performance even when the variance is unbounded.
-This suggests that our theoretical results might be extended to the infinite variance regime.
-Intriguingly, Stage 1 outperforms the full algorithm in all three cases, implying that SubGM might exhibit greater robustness than existing estimators when variance is infinite.
+\paragraph{Infinite variance regime.} In this experiment, we evaluate the performance of our algorithm in the infinite variance regime, fixing the sparsity level at $k=4$ and the sample size at $n=600$.
+When the distribution parameters $c, b, \nu$ fall within the interval $(1,2]$, the Fisk, Pareto, and Student’s $t$ distributions all exhibit infinite variance (see Appendix~\ref{sec::additional-simulations} for further details).
+As shown in \Cref{fig::three-loss-vs-param}, both Stage 1 and the full algorithm maintain strong performance in this setting, suggesting that our theoretical guarantees may extend to the infinite variance regime.
+Notably, Stage 1 consistently outperforms the full algorithm across all three distributions, implying that SubGM may possess greater robustness than existing estimators under infinite variance.